West Virginia Car Accident Compensation Laws

 West Virginia's Damage Limits

-West Virginia has state-imposed time limits, known as statutes of limitations, for how long you can wait before filing a lawsuit to recover damages from a car accident.
-In negligence cases, you have two years to file a claim.
+West Virginia has state-imposed time limits, called statutes of limitations.
+These say how long you can wait before filing a lawsuit to recover damages from the date of the accident.
+In negligence cases, you have two years to file a claim, whether for medical bills, medical treatment, or other damages.

-If you were injured by someone working for the government, West Virginia has some specific requirements for how you draft your lawsuit, including a requirement that you not specify a number amount for your damages and that you bring your claim within two years.
-The State also prohibits punitive damage awards in such cases and limits non-economic damages to $500,000 per person.
+If you suffered an injury by someone working for the government, West Virginia has some specific rules for drafting your car accident lawsuit.
+This includes a rule that you do not specify a number amount for your damages and that you bring your claim within two years.
+The state also prohibits punitive damage awards in such cases.
+Also, if the at-fault driver is an uninsured motorist, special considerations and potential limits may hinder your ability to recover damages.

 Injured in a Car Accident in West Virginia?
 An Attorney Can Help

 Recovering damages after a car accident can be complicated and confusing.
-From the paperwork involved to the legal issues at stake, recovering such damages can be overwhelming.
-Consider speaking with a West Virginia motor vehicle accident attorney.
-They can help you navigate all parts of the process of recovering damages after a car accident.
+From the paperwork involved to the legal issues at stake, getting damages can be overwhelming.
+Consider getting legal advice from a West Virginia motor vehicle accident attorney.
+They can help you navigate all parts of recovering damages after a car accident.